 - ½ cup mayonnaise.
 For best results, we recommend Hellman's

 - 1 cup buttermilk

-- 2 Tbsp. champagne vinegar (or red wine vinegar is fine too)
+- 2 Tbsp. champagne or white wine vinegar

 - 1 Tbsp. minced fresh chives

 - 3 large cloves garlic, minced